-“An Original Spooky and Sweet Musical” –Bonnie Goldberg, Connecticut Critic’s Circle
+“An Original Spooky and Sweet Musical.” –Bonnie Goldberg, Connecticut Critic’s Circle

-“Imaginative book and lyrics… Memorable music” –Bonnie Goldberg, Connecticut Critic’s Circle
+“Imaginative book and lyrics… Memorable music.” –Bonnie Goldberg, Connecticut Critic’s Circle

-“Delightful family fare” –Bonnie Goldberg, Connecticut Critic’s Circle
+“Delightful family fare.” –Bonnie Goldberg, Connecticut Critic’s Circle

-“Fantastic and fun” –Bonnie Goldberg, Connecticut Critic’s Circle
+“Fantastic and fun.” –Bonnie Goldberg, Connecticut Critic’s Circle

-Materials: your materials will be sent to you two months prior to your opening date and will include everything necessary for your production and can be ordered in Printed or Digital format.
-Printed Materials are provided on unbound three-hole punched loose-leaf paper while digital Materials are provided via email as downloadable PDF files for you to print in-house.
+Materials: Your materials will be sent to you two months prior to your opening date and will include everything necessary for your production.
+They can be ordered in Printed or Digital format.
+Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

 The Authorized Materials/Rehearsal Package for The Bewitchingly Scrumptious and Extraordinary Mister Trick & Mrs. Treat includes: